The Clock (2010 film): Copyright

-Reception
+Reception and legacy

 The Clock has been described as "addictive" and "mesmerizing".
 The Guardian called it "a masterpiece of our times".
 Chris Petit complimented its "edge-of-hysteria relentlessness, the anti-narrative drive", and the simple concept, commenting that he wished he had thought of the idea himself.
 In The New York Review of Books, Zadie Smith stated that The Clock "is neither bad nor good, but sublime, maybe the greatest film you have ever seen".
 Newsweek named Marclay one of the ten most important artists of today.
 He was included in the 2012 Time 100.

 At the 2011 Venice Biennale, Marclay was recognised as the best artist in the official exhibition, winning the Golden Lion for The Clock.
 Accepting the Golden Lion, Marclay invoked Andy Warhol, thanking the jury "for giving The Clock its fifteen minutes".
 The film also won in the "Best Editing" category at the Boston Society of Film Critics Awards 2011 and was included among ARTnews editors' most important artworks of the decade.

 Interpretations

 The Clock reveals its plot largely through the use of cutaway shots.
-A shot indicating the time is followed by a reaction shot with a character's emotional response, often one of anxiety, fear, or boredom.
+A shot indicating the time is followed by a reaction shot with a character's emotional response, often one of anxiety, fear or boredom.
 Petit remarked that the impact of repeated reactions lacking context "comes over as incredibly weird".
 The sequence interpellates viewers into The Clock's flow, and they often experience a detached, hypnotic effect.

 Marclay viewed The Clock as a memento mori.
 In contrast to the escapism that cinema provides, The Clock draws attention to how much time the audience has spent watching it.
 As they spend more time with the film, its actors reappear at various points in their careers.
 To make this theme more explicit, Marclay included symbols of time and death in connecting shots.
 These included sunsets; withering flowers; and burning cigarettes, which he described as "the twentieth-century symbol of time", a modern version of burning candles.
 Marclay included shots of turntables and vinyl records not only as a representation of "capturing time, trying to hold it back", but also as a self-reference to his earlier works that used vinyl.